Computer Animation Arts BA (Hons)

-This unit comprises three elements – Drawing, Animation, and Autodesk Maya & Supporting Software.
-Together, they comprise the toolkit - skill-sets fundamental to the origination and execution of computer generated imagery and animation.
+This unit comprises three elements: drawing, animation, and Autodesk Maya and supporting software.
+Together, they comprise the toolkit - skill-sets fundamental to the origination and execution of computer-generated imagery and animation.

-This unit requires you to investigate ways in which environments may be represented creatively through the design and production of digitally painted concept art, production art and a computer generated digital set.
+You’ll investigate the ways in which environments may be represented creatively through the design and production of digitally painted concept art, production art and a computer-generated digital set.

 This unit challenges you to pre-produce, produce and post-produce your first computer generated animation.

-This unit introduces students to theoretical frameworks through which to consider, contextualise and challenge their creative practice.
-Understanding the historical, cultural and theoretical context in which computer generated imagery and animation situates is crucial to broadening perspectives and enriching students’ abilities to discuss, develop and disseminate their ideas with confidence.
+You’ll be introduced to theoretical frameworks through which to consider, contextualise and challenge your creative practice.
+Understanding the historical, cultural and theoretical context in which computer-generated imagery and animation is situated is crucial to broadening perspectives and enriching your abilities to discuss, develop and disseminate your ideas with confidence.

-This unit comprises three elements – Character Design, Animation, and Autodesk Maya & Supporting Software.
-Together, they enhance and expand upon core skill-sets fundamental to the origination and execution of engaging computer generated imagery and animation.
+This unit comprises three elements – character design, animation, and Autodesk Maya and supporting software – to enhance and expand upon core skill-sets fundamental to the origination and execution of engaging computer generated imagery and animation.

-Experience of collaboration is a key industry expectation of animation students.
-This unit challenges you to engage in teamwork in the pre-production, production, post-production and promotion of an original animated short.
+Experience of collaboration is a key industry expectation of animation students and you’ll work together in the pre-production, production, post-production and promotion of an original animated short.
 You will be required to identify your strengths as they align with specific studio roles; for example, concept artist, production designer, character designer, pre-visualiser, modeller, sound designer and animator.

-This unit explores theoretical ideas that associate with postmodernity.
+This unit explores theoretical ideas that associate with postmodernity, and readies you to formally place your work within frameworks of theory and practice, as required by the final year Thesis unit.
 A wide range of critical frameworks deriving from philosophy, linguistics, anthropology, feminism, media studies and economics are drawn upon in considering the aesthetics, production and consumption of computer animation, film and associated visual culture.

 Study Abroad (optional)